DerSimi/unitree_go2_recorder/README.md

 - [mujoco](https://github.com/google-deepmind/mujoco) (version 3.2.7)
 - [cnpy](https://github.com/rogersce/cnpy)

+Important: You must build MuJoCo from source, it is not enough to install the precompiled version!

 > Note: This project also contains a simple robot trajectory, written with Unitree SDK, but it uses the old method: `switchGait`.
 If you are interested in this, checkout the commit `3a4680ae9b00df59e60f7e63cfb0fcc432a9d08d` in `unitree_sdk2` before installing it.